Bedrock02/tech-blog/posts/unit-testing-with-dependency-injection.md

 This approach enables me to concentrate solely on the endpoint's behavior.
 The key functionalities I aim to test are:
 1. Whether my endpoint correctly processes a valid body.
 2. How it handles a partially valid body.
-3. Its response when provided with an invalid body.
+3. How it handles an invalid body.

 ### Wrap up
 We're not only offering a superior testing approach, but also crafting cleaner code and ensuring modularity by making modules independent from other services.
 The controller shouldn't concern itself with initialization; its focus should be solely on usage: "How do I utilize it?
 What APIs are available to me?"